 Average Content for cranberriesThe average (or more correctly the arithmetic mean) amount of vitamin c contained in 100g of cranberries, based on the list below of 2 different items under the general description of cranberries, is 6.75 mg of vitamin c.
+This average value corresponds to 11.25 % of the recommended dietary allowance (or RDA) in your diet.
 The averages for the different nutrients are as follows; the average amount of Calories is 177.00 kcal, the average amount of Protein is 0.23 g, the average amount of Fat is 0.75 g and the average amount of Carbohydrate is 47.28 g.
 For this serving the amount of Calories is 308 kcal, the amount of Protein is 0.07 g, the amount of Fat is 1.37 g and the amount of Carbohydrate is 82.36 g.

 Highest vitamin c Content per 100g

 Using the list below for the 2 different cranberries nutrition entries in our database, the highest amount of vitamin c is found in Cranberries, raw which contains 13.3 mg of vitamin c per 100g.
 The associated percentage of RDA is 22 %.
 For this 100g serving the Calories content is 46 kcal, the Protein content is 0.39 g, the Fat content is 0.13 g, the Carbohydrate content is 12.2 g.